HuntedRaven7/Dotfiles/README.md

-Based Emacs and Opensuse user
+Based Neovim and Arch user